-This policy applies to all employees, officers, consultants, contractors, [volunteers,] [interns,] casual workers and agency workers.
-It is not directed at learners who can instead raise genuine concerns about suspected wrongdoing by making a complaint to the Senior Assistant Principal.
+This policy applies to all employees, officers, consultants, contractors, volunteers, interns, casual workers and agency workers.
+It is not directed at learners who can instead raise genuine concerns about suspected wrongdoing by making a complaint to a member of the Senior Leadership Team.